mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 \frac{3 \left\langle{p^2}\right\rangle_{t_d}}{8}.
 $$
 For this particular case, the third moment of the protein distribution depends on the third moment and the second moment before the cell division.
-In general all moments after cell division $\left\langle m^x p^y \right\rangle_{t_o}$ linearly depend on moments before cell division.
+In general, all moments after cell division $\left\langle m^x p^y \right\rangle_{t_o}$ linearly depend on moments before cell division.
 Furthermore, there is "moment closure" for this specific case in the sense that all moments after cell